FariksSocial/python-fariks-bot/README.rst

 Derivative works (including modifications or anything statically linked to the library) can only be redistributed under LGPL-3, but applications that use the library don't have to be.

 .. _`GitHub releases page`: https://github.com/FariksSocial/python-fariks-bot/releases

+check https://fariks.com for officials api of bot, thats python libary its for fariks / فاریکس platform.